jchris/use-fireproof/docs/react-tutorial.md

 These hooks are all you need to automatically initiate a browser-local copy of the database and begin development.
 The `useLiveQuery` hook will automatically refresh query results, and the `useDocument` hook loads and saves Fireproof documents and handles refreshing them when data changes.

 Fireproof takes a build-first approach, so after your UI is running, you can connect to your cloud of choice.
+For now, let's build the app.

 ### Query Todos